david-rhp/dbc-mailmerge/README.md

 ## Configuration

 This project is designed to fit a specific business need and has the appropriate business logic in the main class.
 However, it is not too difficult to adjust it for a different need.
+Please update the test suite to match your adjustments.

 ### General adjustments
 Most options can be adjusted in [config.py](./dbcmailmerge/config.py).
 Please have a look at the module's docstring to see further explanations.